 - The Chapel will be cleaned, and all high touch areas disinfected at the end of every day.

-- Additionally, those who attend Mass in the Chapel will be provided sanitizing hand wash.
+- Additionally, those who attend Mass in will be provided sanitizing hand wash.

-- The seating capacity due to social distancing for the Masses at Holy Family will be limited to 30 individuals
+- The seating capacity due to social distancing for the Masses at Holy Family will be limited to 2 families at a Mass.

 - Please remain seated.

 - For Holy Communion, the faithful will remain in their places.